Benality/Bandidos-Docs/playerrobberies.md

 But:
 You may **only steal from one of those**.
 If you take from their person, you cannot also loot their horse or wagon.

-#### Example:

-> Two travelers — one on horseback, one driving a wagon — are stopped by six outlaws.
-> Each traveler may be robbed, but only once.
-> The group may search both the horse and wagon, but may only **take from one source per player**.

 > ✅ This rule applies **per victim**, not per robber.